SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 1. SSDs can wear out through repeated writes, the high write amplification in LSM-trees can significantly reduce the device lifetime.
 2. SSDs offer a large degree of internal parallelism

 Point 1 means we should try to **reduce the write amplification** when designing a storage engine for SSD-conscious storage.
+We have already seen that [compaction](#analysis-of-read-write-amplification-in-leveldb) process is the source of high write-application in LSM-tree based storage engines.

 Point 2 means we should try to **leverage the parallelism offered by SSDs** when performing IO operations.
 Let's look at the below graph.
 For the request size >= 64KB, the aggregate throughput of random reads with 32 threads matches the sequential read throughput.